 Apart from generally not being eligible for funding, participants from high-income countries enjoy similar participation rights (e.g. IPR) and are subject to similar obligations (e.g. scientific reporting, IPR) as the other partners of the consortium.
 This should be taken into account by the coordinator already at the proposal stage.
 Participants from high-income countries will have to sign the grant agreement and, if applicable, the consortium agreement, even if they do not receive any EC funding.
 For this reason, the attention of participants from high income countries should be drawn already at the proposal stage to these conditions and their administration or legal department should be made aware of them as well.
-During negotiations particular attention should be paid to the terms of the Annex II (General Conditions) the model which GA. apply to them too (ftp://ftp.cordis.europa.eu/pub/fp7/docs/fp7-ga-annex2-v2_en.pdf).
+During negotiations particular attention should be paid to the terms of the Annex II (General Conditions) ofthe model GA. which them apply to too (ftp://ftp.cordis.europa.eu/pub/fp7/docs/fp7-ga-annex2-v2 en.pdf).